 This usually occurs midway through your cycle.

 Then there’s the luteal phase.

-If an egg is not fertilized, a new cycle starts again with menstruation.
+If an egg is not fertilized, progesterone will drop, and a new cycle starts again with menstruation.

 The endometrium (the thickened uterine lining) sheds through the vagina, and you have a period.